monicamarshall/restdemo/README.md

 Steps to build the project:
 1. Install python 3.6.3
 2. Install all dependent libraries with pip install.
-All libraries are listed in requirements.txt 2a.
-Run the sql statements to configure postgres ( Create roles, users, privilegies, schema ) in setuprestdemo.sql
+All libraries are listed in requirements.txt
+3. Run the sql statements to configure postgres ( Create roles, users, privilegies, schema ) in setuprestdemo.sql
-3. run the command:  python manage.py migrate to build the database.
+4. run the command:  python manage.py migrate to build the database.
-4. run the command:  python manage.py runserver
+5. run the command:  python manage.py runserver
-To run the unit tests run the command python manage.py test --keepdb To run the BDD test run the command python manage.py behave --keepdb
+6.To run the unit tests run the command python manage.py test --keepdb
+7. To run the BDD test run the command python manage.py behave --keepdb